lance/lance.github.io/src/words/immutability.md

 OK. so is this it?
 Should I just throw in the towel and give up on immutability in my JavaScript applications?
 After all, I've gone this far without it.
 And I didn't have _that many_ bugs.
 Really...
 I promise!

 What's a coder to do?
 Your best bet, if you want to embrace this style fully is to write your application in Clojure or Scala or a similarly designed language where data is immutable.
-Immtable data is a fundamental part of the Clojure language.
+Immutable data is a fundamental part of the Clojure language.
 Instead of spending all of your time reading blog posts about fitting a square peg into a round hole, with Clojure you can just focus on writing your application and be done with it.

  But maybe that's not an option.
 Maybe you've got to follow company language standards.
 And anyway, some of us kind of do like writing code in JavaScript, so let's, for the sake of argument, take a look at some options.
 But first, let's just review _why_ we're going to all of this trouble.